Articles

 • Can be complex and feature-heavy for simple SOP documentation

-• Pricing is not fully transparent and may require a high minimum contract
+• Pricing is less transparent and may require a high minimum contract

 How does Trainual compare to SAP Litmos?

-Connecteam is an all-in-one employee management app designed for deskless and frontline teams in industries like logistics, construction, and retail.
-The platform provides mobile-first access to training, scheduling, time tracking, and internal communication, all within a single application.
-Its approach is highly effective for distributed workforces that need operational tools and training on the go.
+Connecteam is an all-in-one employee management app designed for deskless and frontline teams.
+The platform combines employee training, internal communication, time tracking, and scheduling in a single, mobile-first application.
+Its approach is highly effective for logistics and field-based industries where employees are rarely at a desk.

 Pricing

-Small Business: $0 (Free) for up to 10 users, with full access to all features.
-Ideal for very small teams or pilot programs.
+Small Business Plan: $0 (Free) for up to 10 users.
+Includes full access to all features, making it suitable for very small teams or pilot programs.

 Basic (HR & Skills Hub): $29/month (annual billing) for the first 30 users.
 Includes: